bbauska/css-mastering-css/README.md

 }
 </pre>

-There are eight other properties available under the background given
+<p>There are eight other properties available under the background given below:</p>
-below:

 -   background-repeat
 -   background-attachment